LunarWatcher/doesnotfail2ban/README.md

 2. Use a reverse proxy (such as nginx) to forward to the docker containers.
 By doing so, you have a non-docker layer between the user and your docker containers, and this layer actually respects iptable rules.
 Note that for this to work, nginx **cannot** be installed as a docker container, or you're right back to the same problem of exposing docker containers

 Alternatively, you can also fuck around with iptables and hope you manage to get a rule that docker doesn't overwrite.
 This is non-trivial to do, and personally, I found it orders of magnitude easier to just not use docker, and use nginx for the few services that are docker-centric.
 Your mileage may vary, though.

+It is theoretically possible to fix this by adding a rule to the `DOCKER-USER` chain, but it involves a bunch of crap that I have no clue how work, and the alternatives to figuring out how to apply a firewall to docker traffic (i.e. reverse proxy and not using docker) are significantly easier.

+[^1]: Docker prepends its rules to iptables.
+I can't tell if ufw does too (though I half doubt it), but I did try prepending the dnf2b rules in FORWARD and INPUT, and Docker happily placed itself in front of them when it (re)started.
+This would be a lot easier to work around if Docker didn't try to put itself in front of other firewall rules, but here we are.

 ## Installing